front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## Unnecessary safeHtml in product overviews

-The product overview component does not need to escape the product name with safeHtml anymore.
+The product overview component does not need to escape the product name with `safeHtml`.

-If you did override any of the following components, you can safely remove safeHtml calls in thems:
+If you did override any of the following components, you can safely [remove `safeHtml` calls](https://gitlab.com/front-commerce/front-commerce/-/merge_requests/750) in them:

-- src/web/theme/modules/ProductView/Overview/Overview.js
+- `src/web/theme/modules/ProductView/Overview/Overview.js`
-- theme-chocolatine/web/theme/modules/ProductView/ProductItem/Overview/Overview.js
+- `theme-chocolatine/web/theme/modules/ProductView/ProductItem/Overview/Overview.js`

 ```diff
 - {<span dangerouslySetInnerHTML={{ __html: safeHtml(name) }} />}